osfanbuff63/muffinhunt-datapack/README.md

 If you only have one, it doesn't matter.

 # License
-Licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Please see the [LICENSE.md](LICENSE.md) file for more information.
+Licensed under the [GNU GPL v3.0](https://opensource.org/licenses/GPL-3.0) license.
+Please see the [LICENSE](LICENSE) file for more information.